RegardsOss/RegardsOss.github.io/docs/development/services/delivery/configuration/delivery-static-configuration.md

 :::info
-Some of these properties are customizable in ansible inventory. [see installation guide](/docs/next/setup/swarm/advanced/optimizations#dataprovider-optimization) FIXME TODO link
+Some of these properties are customizable in ansible inventory. [see installation guide](../../../../setup/swarm/advanced/swarm-optimizations.md#dataprovider-optimization).

 To make missing properties customizable, you have to update regards ansible playbook : the regards-mconfig role.
 :::